ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 Consider an evaluation of *N* formula columns assuming that there are no circular references or other anomalies in the formulas.
-Then, at most *N* iterations are needed for convergeince since on each iteration at least one column variable is assigned its final value.
+Then, at most *N* iterations are needed for convergence since on each iteration at least one column variable is assigned its final value.
 If after *N* iterations, there is an exception, (e.g., a column variable does not have a value assigned), this is reported to the user since there is